Four Last Songs: Subject matter

 All of the songs but "Frühling" deal with death and all were written shortly before Strauss himself died.
 They are suffused with a sense of calm, acceptance, and completeness.

 The settings are for a solo soprano voice, feature soaring melodies against a full orchestra, and have prominent horn parts.
 The combination of a beautiful vocal line with supportive horn accompaniment references Strauss's own life; his wife Pauline de Ahna was a famous soprano and his father Franz Strauss a professional horn player.

 Towards the end of "Im Abendrot", after the soprano's intonation of "Ist dies etwa der Tod?" ("Is this perhaps death?"), Strauss musically quotes his own tone poem Death and Transfiguration, written 60 years earlier.
 As in that piece, the quoted seven-note phrase (known as the "transfiguration theme") has been seen as the fulfillment of the soul through death.

 Instrumentation

-The songs are scored for piccolo, 3 flutes (3rd doubling on 2nd piccolo), 2 oboes, English horn, 2 clarinets in B-flat and A, bass clarinet, 3 bassoons (3rd doubling on contrabassoon), 4 horns in F (also E-flat and D), 3 trumpets in C, E-flat and F, 3 trombones, tuba, timpani, harp, celesta, and strings.
+The songs are scored for piccolo, 3 flutes (3rd doubling on 2nd piccolo), 2 oboes, English horn, 2 clarinets in B♭ and A, bass clarinet, 3 bassoons (3rd doubling on contrabassoon), 4 horns in F (also E♭ and D), 3 trumpets in C, E♭ and F, 3 trombones, tuba, timpani, harp, celesta, and strings.